-Friday the 13th is considered to be the unluckiest day of the year and in 2019 we have the double whammy of having Friday the 13th and a harvest full moon.
+Friday the 13th is considered to be the unluckiest day of the year and in December, 2019 we have the double whammy of having Friday the 13th and a Cold Full Moon.
 Any misadventures we encounter on this day can be attributed to the date but on this day 712 years ago, you were truly cursed if you were a Knights Templar.

 As day was breaking on Friday 13th October 1307, troops descended on every Knights Templar Commandery in France.
 Some 15,000 men were arrested and bound in chains.
 This was just the beginning of the horror that was about to unfold on these crusading soldier monks who had thrived during the twelfth century.
 Accusations of heresy would later lead to torture at the hands of inquisitors and ultimately death.
 All of this was instigated by a man who owed his life to the Templars.

 Philip IV of France was massively in debt.
 War with England had emptied his coffers.
 At first, he tried to solve his money problems by banishing the Jews from French territories so he could seize their assets.
 Then he expelled the Lombard bankers and expropriated their property.
 His eyes then turned towards the church with their extensive properties and expensive relics.
 As a result, he found himself embroiled in an argument with Pope Boniface VIII and tried to have the Pontiff arrested.
 Boniface escaped but died soon after.

 This opened the way for Philip to install his own man as head of the church and Pope Clement V has duly appointed and installed in Avignon, an enclave surrounded and controlled by French territories.
 Philip might have had the Pope in his pocket but his debt had destabilised the French economy, the poor were suffering and someone must pay.
 Riots broke out in Paris, and the king, fleeing for his life sought refuse at the Templars’ Paris Preceptory.